BFF’s Recent language change

 Making Payments

-+ How are ISA payments calculated?
++ How are payments calculated?

-- Calculate monthly payment by multiplying the monthly income times the agreed upon income share: $4,000 x 2.7 percent = $108/month.
+Calculate monthly income by dividing annual income by 12: $48,000/12 = $4,000 Calculate monthly payment by multiplying the monthly income times the agreed upon income share: $4,000 x 2.7 percent = $108/month.
+As the student’s income changes, payments will always be recalculated using the same formula.

 + How is my income determined for the purposes of my payment obligation?